kovi-bhargav/spoken-english-to-written-english-conversion/README.md

 2) Handling of both American number system and Indian number system e.g. million, lakhs.

 3) Handling of Dates e.g. Today's Date is twenty-eight October two thousand twenty as Today's Date is 28-10-2020/2020-10-28.

+# Note :
+It is pretty simple to extend this package.
+We just have to mention the function in the class as a method and call it in the driver.